search ]

 Compare Arrays Without Considering Order

-If the order of elements doesn’t matter, you can sort both arrays before comparison:
+If the order of elements doesn’t matter, sort copies of both arrays before comparison:

 function unorderedEqual(a, b) {